terriko/pricklypear/README.md

 # Prickly Pear Soldering Kit
 (c) Terri Oda 2019

 License: CC-BY-SA 4.0

-When I first moved from Ottawa to Albuquerque, I was fascinated by the cactus growing everywhere, because I'd never seen so many in the wild.
-This soldering kit uses red LEDs to make prickly pear fruit.
+When I first moved from Ottawa to Albuquerque, I was constantly fascinated by the cactus growing everywhere, because I'd never seen so many in the wild.
+I still have a particular fondness for the prickly pear, because it is both pretty and delicious.
+This soldering kit uses red LEDs to make prickly pear fruit to match up against a green circuit board for the cactus.
 Sure, real prickly pears don't glow, but given New Mexico's place in nuclear history, it's not too much of a stretch to imagine that they might have in some alternate history.

 ## Instructions